 Here is more information I came across on bilberries.
 It says that it is a vasodilater.
 This means that it widens the blood vessels so the blood pressure is lower.
 Bilberry is a rich source of anthocyanidins, which gives it the unique ability to stabilize and protect collagen stores.
 This helps it to prevent capillary leakage and hemorrhage.
 Bilberry is currently being used to treat vascular and blood disorders, and is a main ingredient in the treatment of many visual problems.
 It has even been proven effective for varicose veins, thrombosis, diabetes, macular degeneration, and angina.

+Due to its rich amounts of anthocyanosides, bilberry is an extremely valuable treatment for a variety of disorders in which leaky veins cause tissue damage.
+Containing over 15 different anthocyanosides, bilberry protects the veins and arteries, as it boosts a great deal of physiological processes that results in the improved integrity of capillary walls.
+Additionally, anthocyanosides prevent platelets from sticking to the walls of vessels, which helps to prevent the formation of blood clots.
 Acerola cherries also contain anthocyans like other berries, but also contains many times more vitamin C than oranges.
 Vitamin C is very good for heart and cardiovascular health.
 A website says that acerola cherries helps high blood pressure, protects against blood clotting and bruising, aids collagen formation and helps to prevent arthrosclerosis.
 I have never seen them sold, but they are an ingredient in some supplements and juices.
 Another website says that the acerola cherry promotes healthy capillary function.

 I love blueberries and I just found some great news about the humble blueberry.
 In commercial blueberry production, smaller species are known as "lowbush blueberries" (synonymous with "wild"), and the larger species as "highbush blueberries".
 Animal trials were conducted by Marva Sweeney Nixon and her team of researchers at the University of Prince Edward Island, PEI, Canada.
 They indicate that the consumption of wild blueberries offers protection to the brain against damage from ischemic stroke.
 Over 95% of people have the ischemic stroke (blocked artery) instead of the hemorrhagic stroke (bleeding artery).